Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/04_platform_validation/README.md

 #### Test3: Peripheral bare-metal test

-   Please refer to [Embedded Design Tutorial](https://github.com/Xilinx/Embedded-Design-Tutorials/blob/master/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst#creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm) to create a bare-metal application based on the fixed XSA file and run on board test the peripherals.
+   Please refer to [Embedded Design Tutorial](https://github.com/Xilinx/Embedded-Design-Tutorials/blob/master/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst#creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm) to create a bare-metal application based on the fixed XSA file and run on board to test the peripherals.

    Application templates can choose the Peripheral or memory test: